 Concentrations encourage and support increased academic focus within a field of interest, but do not result in a certification.
-They include foundational requirements, a menu of electives, one upper division writing requirement, and a transition to practice course requirement.
+They include foundational requirements, a menu of electives, one upper-division writing requirement, and a transition to practice course requirement.
 Each concentration has a designated faculty member as its coordinator to advise students concerning course selection.

-CUA Law offers concentrations in the following practice areas:
+Catholic Law offers concentrations in the following practice areas:

-A concentration in Civil Litigation combines an opportunity to master legal doctrine with the platform to acquire skills like brief drafting, direct and cross examination of witnesses, and oral argument at both the trial and appellate level.
+A concentration in Civil Litigation combines an opportunity to master legal doctrine with the platform to acquire skills like brief drafting, direct and cross-examination of witnesses, and oral argument at both the trial and appellate level.

 The Criminal Litigation concentration informs employers that the student possesses the skills, experience, and training necessary to immediately begin work in a courtroom as a prosecutor, defender, or judicial law clerk.
 At the concentration’s core is the hands-on experience a student receives in actual litigation.

-The nation has a growing need for accomplished lawyers to who can practice family law in a variety of settings, including law firms, legal service providers, and child welfare agencies.
+The nation has a growing need for accomplished lawyers who can practice family law in a variety of settings, including law firms, legal service providers, and child welfare agencies.
 This concentration prepares students by offering a wide variety of specialized courses and training.

 Technology is constantly evolving and a thorough grounding in intellectual property will help all attorneys.
 This IP concentration offers a diverse curriculum, including classes focusing on patents, copyrights, trademarks, trade secrets, international intellectual property, cyber law, art law, and entertainment law.

 The Labor and Employment concentration will assist motivated students to pursue careers well-versed in every aspect of this fascinating and dynamic area of law.
-Coursework is a mix of mandatory and electives classes, covering such topics as Gender, Law and Policy; Immigration Law and Policy; Labor Relations Law in the Public Sector; and Legal Rights of People with Disabilities.
+Coursework is a mix of mandatory and electives classes, covering such topics as Gender, Law, and Policy; Immigration Law and Policy; Labor Relations Law in the Public Sector; and Legal Rights of People with Disabilities.